coderefinery/coderefinery.org/get-involved.md

 title: Get involved
 ---

+CodeRefinery consists of two parts: an **open source project** producing lesson material openly, and a **publically funded Nordic project** to give these workshops in the Nordics.
+Anyone may join the open source project as equal partners to the Nordic project.

 CodeRefinery is always looking for both people and institutions that can promote the FAIRness of software managemeng and development practice.
 There are many ways that you can get involved.
+You can check out our [manuals](https://coderefinery.github.io/manuals/), in particular the [about us](https://coderefinery.github.io/manuals/the-project/) and [contributing](https://coderefinery.github.io/manuals/contributing/) pages, for more about us.

 ### Become a workshop helper